-- 3. The following activity is allowed under this permit: - Alteration of the seabed and discharge of sediments shall be conducted in a manner that does not destroy, harm, or injure seagrass, hardbottom or coral reef communities.
-The Florida Department of Environmental Protection staff, may accompany FROMS staff to observe the dredging and discharging activities authorized under this perms and any Army Corps of Engineers permit to determine whether additional conditions are required to address water quality impacts.
-If FROMS and FDEP staff determine that the activities are resulting in injury to, loss, or destruction of Sanctuary resources or qualities, including water quality, FROMS staff will require permittee to cease operations until such time that the permittee alleviates the problem to the satisfaction of FROMS in consultation with FDEP and ACOE, and FROMS modifies this permit accordingly.
-At a minimum, environmental restoration must be performed by the permittee for any injury caused by the conduct of activities carried out under this permit. - The use of prop-wash deflectors is expressly promitted. - 6.
+- Alteration of the seabed and discharge of sediments shall be 4... conducted in a manner that does not destroy, harm, or injure seagrass, hardbottom or coral reef communities.
+The Florida Department of Environmental Protection staff, may accompany FKNMS staff to observe the dredging and discharging activities authorized under this permt and any Army Corps of Engineers permit to determine whether additional conditions are required to address water quality impacts.
+If FROMS and FDEP staff determine that the activities are resulting in injury to, loss, or destruction of Sanctuary resources or qualities, including water quality, FKNMS staff will require permittee to cease operations until such time that the permittee alloviates the problem to the satisfaction of PKNMS in consultation with FDEP and ACOE, and FKNMS modifies this permit accordingly.
+At a minimum, environmental restoration must be performed by the permittee for any injury caused by the conduct of activities carried out under this permit. - 5.
+The use of prop-wash deflectors is expressly prohibited. - 6.
 This permit is granted with the presumption that no intact archaelogical deposits exist at the point where emeralds are permitted to be recovered.
 However, other archaelogical deposits may exist elsewhere within the federal admiralty court order area.
 This permit does not extend to recovery of such remains.
 NOAA and the State of Florida will cooperate with the permittee on additional permits to cover such remains if requested.